The 5 Wettest Places On Earth

 4. Which locations are considered the wettest in the world?

 Mawsynram in Meghalaya, India, is the wettest place on Earth, with an average annual rainfall of 11,871 mm.
-Located about 15 km from Cherrapunji, another extremely wet location, Mawsynram attracts visitors globally due to its unique climatic conditions and scenic beauty.
+Mawsynram is located about 15 km from Cherrapunji, another extremely wet location.
+It attracts visitors globally due to its unique climatic conditions.
+The scenic beauty is also a major attraction.

 Featured Photo: 316891290 | Mawsynram © Inderkant . | Dreamstime.com